FAQs

 Absolutely.
 Our laid back atmosphere, street performers, free kids activities in the Playground and free entry for children, make our event the ideal place to share a camping festival experience with your family.
 All ages welcome!

-Please note that all children (12 yrs and under) need to be accompanied by a parent/carer at all times and that youth (13-17 yrs) need to be accompanied by a parent/carer in the licensed areas within our venues.
+Please note that all children (12 yrs and under) need to be accompanied by a parent/legal guardian at all times and that youth (13-17 yrs) need to be accompanied by a parent/legal guardian in the licensed areas within our venues.

 We value and support free artistic expression, so please also keep in mind that, at times and depending on the artist, there might be language or performances that you may consider unsuitable for your children.